-This blog post is adapted from a presentation by Sarah McDonald, Galileo’s VP of Southern California Operations.
+This blog post is adapted from a presentation by Marie McDonald, Galileo’s VP of Communications & Southern California Operations.
 You can watch the full video here or check out the related posts for more on raising empathetic kids.

 You and I are working hard right now.
 Like a server in a busy restaurant, balancing plates on every hand, forearm, elbow and wrist as they make their way through a crowded room hoping not to drop anything, we are balancing the priorities of our lives during a time when the world is upside down.
 It.
 Is.
 Hard.